Skip to content

 The bottom line

-As you can see, tokens are very powerful.
-Again, keep in mind there are many different ways to start shows in MPF, and all of them have ways to pass tokens to shows.
+Tokens are a very powerful way to reuse shows in multiple parts of your game and reduce duplication in show definitions.
+There are many different ways to start shows in MPF, and all of them have ways to pass tokens to them.

 Something missing or wrong?
 You can fix it!